 Comprehension – Going from ‘Learning to read’ to ‘Reading to learn’

 At Salisbury Downs, staff have been highly trained in all aspects of comprehension and explicitly teach these skills using the gradual release of responsibility model.
-This means students are supported in their learning as teachers gradually give more independent control to students as they show evidence of learning.
+(I do, We do, You do) This means students are supported in their learning as teachers gradually give more independent control to students as they show evidence of learning.

-Salisbury Downs offers quality teaching of all aspects of Literacy which are integral to the lifelong learning, future financial stability and success of literate students.
+Salisbury Downs offers quality teaching of all aspects of Literacy which are integral to the lifelong learning, future financial and social stability and success of literate students.